GLOBAL SELLING BLOG

 Carriage and Insurance Paid To (CIP):

-A seller pays freight and insurance to deliver the goods to a seller-appointed party at a location that is already agreed upon.
+In CIP, a seller pays freight and insurance to deliver the goods to a seller-appointed party at a location that is already agreed upon.

 Cost and Freight (CFT):

-The seller transports goods by sea to a required port.
+Under the CFT terms, the seller transports goods by sea to a required port.

 Cost, Insurance and Freight (CIF):